 In many cases, you will only need to set up one or two databases - perhaps one for customers and another for your company’s internal contacts.
 Or, if you have multiple websites - you might have a separate database to manage the contacts for each site separately.

 For each database you can also set several properties including the default send-from email address and name, address, description and more:

-Tagged lists are just lists within a database.
-A contact in a database can be in multiple tagged-lists and Pinpointe will manage this as a single contact.
-Most customers will use our Tagged List feature because it is simple to use.
-If you only have one master database, then you will probably always use Tagged Lists.
+Lists are just subsets of contacts within a database.
+A contact in a database can be "tagged" to be in multiple lists and Pinpointe will manage this as a single contact.
+Most customers will use our List feature because it is simple to use.
+If you only have one master database, then you will probably always use Lists.

-Below is a screenshot of a customer's master database with several tagged-lists:
+Below is a screenshot of a customer's master database with several lists:

-Example Use: Track Individual Lead Sources with Tagged Lists
+Example Use: Track Individual Lead Sources with Lists

 Segments or Saved Searches

-Segments are a way to search across all contacts in your Pinpointe account and select based custom field values and behavioral information like - whether a contact opened a given campaign or clicked.
+Segments are a way to search across all contacts in one or more of your databases and select a defined group based on custom field values and behavioral information such as whether a contact in a given territory opened a certain campaign or clicked X number of links.

 Here’s an example of a Saved Search (Segment) that we used to follow up on a webinar.
 We pulled out all contacts in the West Coast Region (CA,NV,WA and OR), who had opened one of the email invites and who also have specific titles: